 So whether you’re looking to incorporate bridges for a bigger butt, or doing them for physical therapy, check out a full list of muscles worked in the glute bridge, before and after pictures of those who tried a glute bridge challenge, how to perform the glute bridge with perfect form (hint: keep a neutral spine) and all the variations (single leg, dumbbell, barbell etc.).

-Surprisingly the list of glute bridge exercise muscles used is more extensive than just the glutes.
-The glute bridge muscles worked are mainly in the lower body including the glutes, hamstrings, core, and back.
+Surprisingly the list of muscles used in a glute bridge exercise is more extensive than just the glutes.
+With the glute bridge, muscles worked are mainly in the lower body including the glutes, hamstrings, core, and back.

 Gluteus Minimus & Gluteus Maximus (The Main Glute Bridge Muscles Worked)